davidbiehl/backbone.cocomp/README.md

 #### Setting up Event Listeners in a View

 Now we just need to setup an event listener in our view to respond to the events.
-We're going to do this in a `SearchResult` view.
+We're going to do this in a `SearchResult` view, which handles a single model in the `searchResults` collection..
 Basically, if the search result is already in the `box` collection, we want it to appear faded.

     # In our SearchResult view